 Supply chain disruptions have become increasingly commonplace amid recent natural disasters and global conflicts, threatening food production and global insecurity.
 How can these challenges be overcome in the short-term, and networks reimagined for the long-term, with resilience in mind?

 Can we trust regenerative agriculture to save the day?

 Regenerative agriculture is tipped to boost soil health, support healthy water use, and encourage biodiversity to thrive.
 But what exactly do we mean by ‘regenerative agriculture’?
 Without an official definition of the term, is there a greenwashing risk?
 We ask how trust can be sown into regenerative agriculture.

 Feeding growing populations within planetary boundaries means producing more, with less.
 How can food and beverage makers increase output with fewer natural resources?
 From making the switch to ‘green’ energy to implementing water saving strategies and rethinking packaging design, we analyse the initiatives decarbonising production.

 It has been suggested that the next world war will be fought over fresh water.
 Food production is a massive guzzler, with an estimated 240m litres required per second to produce enough food for global populations.
 We ask where water inefficiencies are most prevalent and analyse strategies promising to reduce reliance on this valuable natural resource.

 Diving into the blue economy for sustainable nutrition

 The ocean covers more than 70% of the surface of the planet, but provides just 2% of overall calorie intake for humans.
 Is this a missed opportunity?
 From algae-based protein to reimagined seafood production, we explore new opportunities for oceans and lakes to nourish growing populations, sustainably.

 Climate Smart Consumption

 Attendance is FREE and pre-registration is required.
-Click on the button below to register for free:
+Click on the button below to watch on-demand: